Child Care Proceedings

 Every step of the way, we will guide you through legal proceedings, including representation in Court.
 We will ensure that you understand everything that is happening, representing you professionally and with compassion at all times.

-If you are not eligible for Legal Aid, then we can discuss private paying fee arrangements.
+We can discuss private paying fee arrangements.

 Interim Care Order: Grandparents

 If a Local Authority decides to take steps to protect a vulnerable child by removing them from their parents without their consent, they must issue Care Proceedings and obtain an Interim Care Order for the child in question.

 In such cases, grandparents aren’t considered or entitled to be responsible for the interim care of the child by default.
 If you are a grandmother or a grandfather who doesn’t have registered parental responsibility for their grandchildren via a Special Guardianship Order or a Child Arrangement, you will not be automatically involved in any care proceedings and your rights to see your grandchildren may be affected.